hoangduytran/blender-manual/manual/render/materials/legacy_textures/types/musgrave.rst

    meaning that each additional layer will have a scale that is the inverse of the value which shows on the button. i.e. Lacunarity = 2 --> Scale = 1/2 original.
 Octaves
-   Octave controls the number of times the original noise pattern is overlayed on itself and scaled/contrasted with the fractal dimension and lacunarity settings.
+   Octave controls the number of times the original noise pattern is overlaid on itself and scaled/contrasted with the fractal dimension and lacunarity settings.
 Intensity
    Light intensity.
 Called *Offset* for *Hetero Terrain*.